Iowa Poll: Bernie Sanders Takes Nine-Point Lead Over Joe Biden

 Warren supporters are breaking for Sanders at 51 percent, 17 percent of them say Klobuchar is their second choice, and 16 percent of them choose Biden.

-Among Klobuchar supporters, Biden is the most popular second choice with 39 percent, and 28 percent of them say Buttigieg is their second favorite candidate.
+Among Klobuchar supporters, Biden is the most popular second choice with 39 percent, and 28 percent of them say Buttigieg is their second-favorite candidate.

-Thirty five percent of Buttigieg supporters are breaking for Biden, 25 percent say Klobuchar is their second choice, and 23 percent choose Warren.
+Thirty-five percent of Buttigieg supporters are breaking for Biden, 25 percent say Klobuchar is their second choice, and 23 percent choose Warren.

 Sanders has surged in other key states as well.
 According to the latest CNN poll of New Hampshire, he enjoys the support of 25 percent of the electorate in the state.